Robin-Lenoir/replication-social-bank-runs/README.md

 1. Run all baseline model computations (8 figures)
 2. Run all extension computations (5 figures)
 3. Generate all figure PDFs in `../output/figures/`
-4. Auto-generate a LaTeX document with all figures at `../output/replication_figures.tex`

 **Estimated runtime:** 5-15 minutes (depending on system)

 ### 3. (Optional) View Compiled Figures Document

-To compile the auto-generated LaTeX document containing all figures:
+You may compile a LaTeX document containing all figures:

 ```bash
 cd ../output